 Members also discuss new directions in cancer science and medicine, best research practices, and the ethical and financial implications of cancer trials.
 SWOG members believe strongly in mentorship and leadership, and support several programs to identify and develop early career researchers.

 Since its founding in 1956, SWOG has established a rich trove of resources.
 Its online clinical trial and publications search tool includes more than 1,400 trials and over 4,000 trial publications and presentations.
-SWOG's biorepository includes over 800,000 blood, tissue, and other biological samples.
+SWOG's biorepository includes more than 1.1 million blood, tissue, and other biological samples.
 All of these resources are publicly available in order to advance cancer research worldwide.